official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 296. Sir Jeremy’s letter was intended to inform the discussion on 23 July, and copies were sent by Mr Ricketts to the Cabinet Office and the MOD.

-297. The letter was also seen by Lord Goldsmith.121
+297. The letter was also seen by Lord Goldsmith.[^121]

-121 Manuscript comments Goldsmith on Letter Greenstock to Ricketts, 19 July 2002, ‘Iraq at the UN’.
+[^121]: Manuscript comments Goldsmith on Letter Greenstock to Ricketts, 19 July 2002, ‘Iraq at the UN’.

 52

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 ## The mood in Washington